Possession of Drugs with Intent to Deliver in Chicago

-There are numerous ways our Chicago criminal defense attorney fight your charges, including proving that the police had no right to search your home or car, or proving that the drugs found in your “possession” actually were not yours.
+There are numerous ways our defense attorney fight your charges, including proving that the police had no right to search your home or car, or proving that the drugs found in your “possession” actually were not yours.
 When you need legal counsel that you can count on, turn to the Law Office of Steven Fine.

 Penalties for Possession with Intent

 If you are convicted of possession with the intent to deliver or sell, the penalties you face are much more severe than those that follow a simple possession conviction.
 Depending on the amount of the illegal substance found, you could be convicted of a Class X felony or Class 3 felony.